 Number of Beds : 120

 Willow Trace Nursing Center, located in Butler, Alabama provides the following services: In-Home Care and Nursing Home.
 It accepts the following payment methods: Medicare and Medicaid.
 Willow Trace Nursing Center has received 5 stars from Medicare and an average user review rating of 5 stars.
 Note that there are no hospitals within a 10 miles distance.
+The zipcode (36904) in Alabama, where Willow Trace Nursing Center is located, has an above average safety rating based on recent crime statistics.
 A more detailed description of the types of care for Willow Trace Nursing Center can be found here.

 Willow Trace Nursing Center is a nursing home.
 It provides medical nursing service for seniors with serious illnesses or disabilities twenty-four hours a day, delivered by registered nurses, licensed practical nurses, and certified nurse aids.